boa-dev/boa-dev.github.io/blog/temporal-release/index.md

 final hurdles: time zone data and `ZonedDateTime`.

 Time zones and time zone data are a topic for a completely different blog post in the future.
-But suffice to say, it took a little time, and the `ZonedDateTime` implementation developed alongside the development of time zone data.
+But suffice to say, it took a little bit of time, and the `ZonedDateTime` implementation developed alongside the development of time zone data.